bestK1ngArthur/ShapefileReader/README.md

 You can add **ShapefileReader** to an Xcode project by adding it as a package dependency.

 1. From the **File** menu, select **Add Package Dependencies...**.
-2. Enter `https://github.com/bestK1ngArthur/ShapefileReader` into the package repository URL text field and add package to project.
+2. Enter `https://github.com/bestK1ngArthur/ShapefileReader` into the package repository URL text field and add the package to your project.

 ## Examples